-Please send this form with check(s) made out to the Keese School addressed to Ron Stevenson, Keese School registrar, Villa 392, by Monday August 29, 2022.
+Please send this form with a check made out to the Keese School to Ron Crouch, Assistant Registrar, Villa 402, by Monday August 21, 2023.
+Please use just one check for both members of a couple (but use two registrations sheets).